-Strong Customer Authentication (SCA) requires a combination of two factor of identification at checkout.
+Authentication which is a combination of two factors of identification at checkout.
 Examples include something they know (such as a password or PIN), something they get (such as an OTP in a mobile phone or other device) or something they are (such as their fingerprint).